26 BEST Vegetarian & Vegan Restaurants in Mexico City

 vegan restaurants mexico city

 Looking for vegan restaurants in Mexico City?
-You’re in the right place because I’m a big fan of plant-based food, plus I’ve had several vegan friends come visit me since I’ve lived here.
+You’re in the right place because I’m a big fan of plant-based food, plus I’ve had several plant-based friends visit me since I’ve lived here.

-For that reason, I’m not just clued up on the best meat-free restaurants but also the vegan street food in Mexico City, the best coffee and cake, vegan tacos, international cuisine, and vegan grocery stores.
+For that reason, I’m clued up on the best meat-free restaurants, street food, coffee and cake, tacos, international cuisine, and grocery stores.

 I’m sure you’re hungry so whether it’s your first time or 10th in the capital, let’s get stuck into the best vegan food in Mexico City…